tamarin-prover/tamarin-prover/src/007_precomputation.md

 can try to avoid them.
 A good mechanism to get rid of open chains is the use of so-called *typing lemmas*.

-**FIX Cas: Did we ever explicitly explain case distinctions?**

 Typing lemmas are a special case of lemmas, and are applied in a particular phase of Tamarin's pre-computation.
-Abstractly, Tamarin takes the following
+Roughly, verification in Tamarin involves the following steps:
-steps:

   1. It first determines the possible sources of all premises.
 We call these the untyped case distinctions.